 - Soy milk (protein, carbohydrates, fat)

-- Fruit juice (carbohydrates)
+- Fruit or vegetable juices (carbohydrates)

 - Almond or oat milk (carbohydrates, fat)